 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate due to changes in market interest rates.
-The Company has cash balances, significant interest-bearing debt due to related parties and financing facility.
-The Company is exposed to interest rate risk on certain related party loans which bear interest at variable rates.
+The Company has cash balances, significant interest-bearing debt due to related parties and a financing facility.
+The Company is exposed to interest rate risk on both certain related party loans and loans from Ocean Partners UK Ltd. which bear interest at variable rates.